The path to membership success is paved with a litany of mistakes.

 Messing with the formula is one thing; messing with a winning formula is another entirely!

-This typically leads to sweeping overhauls that end up confusing or alienating existing members, and in some cases completely changes the value proposition of the membership site and takes it a million miles away from what it is people joined for in the first place.
+This typically leads to sweeping overhauls that end up confusing or alienating existing members.
+In some cases, it completely changes the value proposition of the membership site and takes it a million miles away from what it is people joined for in the first place.

-The key here is to continuously listen to your members, solicit feedback from them, find out what’s working best for them, what they enjoy most.
+The key here is to continuously listen to your members.
+Solicit feedback from them, find out what’s working best for them, and what they enjoy most.

 And if changes are needed, try to chunk them down into smaller adjustments which you roll out over time.